-• Modules 1 and 2 Part 1 - 14 questions worth 140 marks Part 2 - 2 out of 3 questions worth 60 marks • Modules 3 to 7 Part 1 - 10 questions worth 80 marks Part 2 - 3 out of 4 questions worth 120 marks candidates to study these verbs.
-This will ensure that the candidate does not waste valuable time during the examination.
-For example, certain questions, or parts of questions may ask candidates for a list or summary or calculation.
-In such cases the answer does not need to be in the form of an essay, instead a list or calculation will suffice for that question or part thereof.
+• Modules 1 and 2 Part 1 - 14 questions worth 140 marks Part 2 - 2 out of 3 questions worth 60 marks • Modules 3 to 7 Part 1 - 10 questions worth 80 marks Part 2 - 3 out of 4 questions worth 120 marks

 Past papers can be accessed via the website, however model answers are not supplied with those papers.
-Candidates should also be aware that the past papers are based on the version of learning texts used when the examination paper was written, the content of which might differ from the current text.
+Candidates should also be aware the past papers are based on the version of learning texts used when the examination paper was written, the content of which might differ from the current text.